Slow movement (music)

 A slow movement is a form in a multi-movement musical piece.
 Generally, the second movement of a piece will be written as a slow movement, although composers occasionally write other movements as a slow movement as well.
-The tempo of a slow movement can vary from largo to andante.
-It is usually in the dominant, subdominant, parallel, or relative key of the musical work's main key.
+The tempo of a slow movement can vary from largo to andante, though occasionally allegretto slow movements can be found, especially in works by Beethoven.
+It is usually in the relative, parallel, dominant, or subdominant key of the musical work's main key, but also in any variation or combination of them; the subdominant of the relative major is common in Classical-era minor-key sonatas or symphonies.

 Overview

 The general layout of a four-movement piece is as follows:

 However, composers sometimes remove, add or re-arrange movements, such as Beethoven's Moonlight Sonata, which begins with the slow movement.
-When a piece has additional movements, they may also be written as a slow movement.
+When a piece has additional movements, they may also be written as slow movements.

 Form

-A slow movement is usually written in one of three forms: compound or "large" ternary, sonata form without development, and theme and variations.
+A slow movement is usually written in one of three forms: compound or "large" ternary, sonata form, and theme and variations.

 Large ternary

 Large ternary is the most common form used for a slow movement.
 It consists of three parts, labeled ABA.
 The first and third part are almost identical, whereas the middle part is contrasting.

 If the starting key is a major key, the middle part is typically written in a minor key; if the starting key is a minor key, the middle part is typically written in a major key.
 The keys do not have to have the same tonic.
 If the middle part is written in a major key, it is often labeled Maggiore.
 If it is written in a minor key, then it is labeled Minore.

 The final part is always a return of the first part, but frequently has additional ornaments and small phrases added on.